2018 Noblesville West Middle School shooting

-The Noblesville West Middle School shooting occurred on May 25, 2018, in Noblesville, Indiana when a 13-year-old student shot and injured teacher Jason Seaman and student Ella Whistler.
+The Noblesville West Middle School shooting occurred on May 25, 2018, in Noblesville, Indiana, United States, when a 13-year-old student shot and injured teacher Jason Seaman and student Ella Whistler.
 In response, Seaman wrestled the shooter to the ground.
 The school later reopened.
 The shooter confessed to the shooting and he is serving time in a juvenile detention center.

 Shooting

 The shooter asked to be excused during a science test.
 He returned to the classroom with two handguns and fired at two people: a thirteen-year-old student; Ella Whistler and the assailant's science teacher.
 The student was shot seven times, and the science teacher, Jason Seaman, threw a basketball at the assailant before wrestling him to the ground, sustaining three bullet wounds to the abdomen, hip, and forearm in the process.
 Students recounted that Seaman was yelling at the students to evacuate from the room.
 Seaman later stated that his actions were "...the only acceptable actions I could have done given the circumstances."

 Students were evacuated to the Noblesville High School gym.
 The Noblesville Police Chief stated that there was a secondary threat made at Noblesville High School, that was only a communicated threat but still prompted police to secure the area.

 Police stated that the suspect was arrested shortly after the incident and that at the time of arrest he didn't appear to be injured.
 A school resource officer on the campus responded to the incident.